alexolivas/django-rest-starter/README.md

 ```

 * Finally, generate a new secret key (using a tool like 1password) and update settings/development.py with it
 and commit your changes.
-You now have a running bare bones Django project.
+You now have a running bare bones DjangoRest project with token authentication.
 Build away.

 ## Notes
 To create apps inside the apps directory: